FusionAuth/fusionauth-site/site/_posts/2019-10-01-implementing-fusionauth-python.md

 excerpt_separator: "<!--more-->"
 ---

 Welcome to our FusionAuth Python Library introduction tutorial!
-Today we will take a tour of the FusionAuth client library for Python and get to know the basics of FusionAuth.
+Today we will take a tour of the FusionAuth Python client library and get to know the basics of FusionAuth.
 This step-by-step guide will walk you through FusionAuth setup to building your first functional Python application with FusionAuth and then retrieving user profile information.

 <!--more-->